-Code Name Causes Possible Solutions LT-2 Capacitor Maintenance Time are at 90% of their performance life estimate.
-Replace the control board or the drive.
+Code Name Causes Possible Solutions LT-2 Capacitor Maintenance Time Replace the control board or the drive.
 For information about replacing the control board, contact Yaskawa or your nearest sales representative.

 When the performance life estimate is expired, the terminal set to H2-01 to H2-03 = 2F [MFDO Function Selection = Maintenance Notification] will activate.